33ronak/10-bit_DAC-sky130/README.md

 ### 8-bit DAC

-The 8-bit DAC was created using the subcircuits of 7-bit DAC and switch; the circuit diagram is as shown below:
+The 8-bit DAC was created using the subcircuits of 7-bit DAC and switch, the circuit diagram is as shown below:

 ![8bitDAC](https://github.com/33ronak/10-bit_DAC-sky130/blob/main/IMAGES/Circut%20Diagram(eSim)/8-bit.png?raw=true)